triamnetwork/triam-docs/docs/endpoints/trades-for-orderbook.md

 Trades for Orderbook
 ---

-People on the Stellar network can make [offers](../resources/offer.md) to buy or sell assets.
+People on the Triam network can make [offers](../resources/offer.md) to buy or sell assets.
 These offers are summarized by the assets being bought and sold in [orderbooks](../resources/orderbook.md).
 When an offer is fully or partially fulfilled, a [trade](../resources/trade.md) happens.

 Horizon will return a list of trades by the orderbook the trade's assets are associated with.